-When associating to an AP that advertises activation of the IRM mechanism, the non-AP STA may provide a new IRM to the AP by including an IRM KDE in message 4 of the 4-way handshake or, when using FILS authentication, including the IRM element in the Association Request frame.
+For non-MLO,when associating to an AP that advertises activation of the IRM mechanism, the non-AP STA may provide a new IRM to the AP by including an IRM KDE in message 4 of the 4-way handshake or, when using FILS authentication, including the IRM element in the Association Request frame.
 When using PASN, the non-AP STA may provide a new IRM to the AP by including the IRM subelement in the third PASN frame.If a newly provided IRM is already in use within the ESS, or is identical to an IRM stored by the AP for another STA, then, after association or authentication using PASN, the AP should send a Duplicate IRM frame (see 9.6.35.2 (Duplicate IRM)) to the non-AP STA indicating to the STA that the provided IRM is a duplicate.
 The non-AP STA may then respond with a New IRM frame (see 9.6.35.3 (New IRM)) which provides a new IRM to the AP.

+For MLO, when associating to an AP MLD that advertises activation of the IRM mechanism, the non-AP MLD may provide a new IRM to the AP MLD by including an IRM KDE in message 4 of the 4-way handshake.
+If any newly provided IRM from a non-AP MLD is already in use within the ESS, or is identical to an IRM stored by the AP MLD for another non-AP MLD, then, after association and the 4-way handshake, the AP MLD should send a Duplicate IRM frame (see 9.6.35.2(Duplicate IRM)) to the non-AP MLD through an affiliated STA, indicating to the non-AP MLD that the provided IRM is a duplicate.
+The non-AP MLD may then respond with a New IRM frame (see 9.6.35.3 (New IRM)), providing a new IRM to the AP MLD.

-The non-AP STA should store the newly allocated IRM as an identifier for use with the AP(s) in that ESS and the AP(s) in that ESS should store the IRM as an identifier for that non-AP STA.
+For non-MLO, the non-AP STA should store the newly allocated IRM as an identifier for use with the AP(s) in that ESS and the AP(s) in that ESS should store the IRM as an identifier for that non-AP STA.
 The non-AP STA then should use that allocated IRM as its TA when it next associates or uses PASN to preassociate with that same AP or another AP in the same ESS.
 In so doing, the AP identifies the non-AP STA.

+For MLO, the non-AP MLD should store the newly allocated IRM as an identifier for use with the AP MLDs in that ESS.
+The AP MLDs in the ESS should store the IRM as an identifier for that non-AP MLD.
+The non-AP MLD should then use that allocated IRM as its MLD MAC address when it next associates with an AP MLD in the same ESS.
+In so doing, the AP MLD identifies the non-AP MLD.

-A non-AP STA indicates the IRM mechanism is activated in a (Re)Association Request frame or in the first PASN frame and the AP indicates the IRM mechanism is activated in the corresponding (Re)Association Response frame or in the second PASN frame.
-If a non-AP STA indicates the IRM mechanism is activated in an Association Request frame or first PASN frame and the AP indicates the IRM mechanism is activated in the corresponding Association Response frame or second PASN frame, then the AP shall support the following options:
+For non-MLO, a non-AP STA indicates that the IRM mechanism is activated in a (Re)Association Request frame or in the first PASN frame and the AP indicates that the IRM mechanism is activated in the corresponding (Re)Association Response frame or in the second PASN frame.
+If a non-AP STA indicates that the IRM mechanism is activated in an Association Request frame or first PASN frame and the AP indicates the IRM mechanism is activated in the corresponding Association Response frame or second PASN frame, then the AP shall support the following options: